-Sprains and Strains Treatment Questions and Answers
+Sprains and Strains Treatment Specialist in Cincinnati, OH

 Whether you are the athletic type, work a physical job, enjoy a good hike, or are just working around the yard, sprains and strains can happen to anyone.
 While many sprains and strains are mild and do not require medical attention, some can significantly impede your ability to move or perform routine functions.
 In such cases, medical attention is likely required.
 At Eastside Urgent Care, we are here to answer any questions you have about sprains and strains treatment and to provide medical care for such injuries.